This website collects the following data:

 Improve the website by monitoring how you use it respond to any feedback you send us, if you’ve asked us to We use Google Analytics to capture how this website is used.
 We can’t personally identify you using website analytics data.
 Find out more about cookies and what information Google Analytics data collects here.

 We store your personal identifiable data on secure servers in the UK provided by an accredited third party provider.
 By submitting personal information, you agree to this.
 Keeping your information secure The website uses an industry standard 2048-bit SSL certificate to encrypt your connection to the website.
 This ensures data shared over the connection is secure and safe.
 You should see a padlock symbol or green ‘https://’ text in your browser address bar.
 Transmitting information over the internet is generally not completely secure, and we cannot guarantee the security of your data.
 Any data you transmit is at your own risk.
 We have procedures and security features in place to try and keep your data secure once we receive it.
 Only people who need to see your personal information will have access to it.
 Anyone who has access to your personal data is obliged to respect the confidentiality of this information.

 We won’t share your information with any other organisations for marketing, market research or commercial purposes, and we don’t pass on your details to other websites.
 Disclosing your information We may pass on your personal information to relevant authorities if we have a legal obligation to do so.

-Our web application generates the statements on our premises and transmits the e-mail to be sent to SendGrid authenticated API over a secure TLS connection.
-Then SendGrid delivers the e-mail to the recipient’s mail server over a secure TLS connection.
+Our web application generates the statements on our premises and transmits the e-mail to be sent to Postmark authenticated API over a secure TLS connection.
+Then Postmark delivers the e-mail to the recipient’s mail server over a secure TLS connection.

 In short, although we do not encrypt the e-mail attachments individually, the whole e-mail envelope (including the attachments) is transmitted over a secure TLS connection from our local web application to your provider’s mail server.